Godnessy/meme-generator/readme.md

 ⚡ Real-Time Feedback: Provides real-time feedback if the uploaded image does not contain Barkoni.
 ⏳ Spinner for API Call: Displays a loading spinner while the image is being processed by the detection API.

-🛠️ Technology Stack
+🛠️ Technology Stack -

 Frontend: React.js using Vite
 Object Detection: YOLOv8 model hosted on Roboflow
 Styling: CSS for layout and styling

-🚀 Usage
+🚀 Usage -

 Upload Image: Users can upload an image using the file input.
 Character Detection: The app checks if the uploaded image contains Barkoni using the YOLOv8 model.
 Text Addition: If Barkoni is detected, users can add top and bottom text to the image.
 Download/Copy Meme: Users can download the meme or copy it to the clipboard.

-🛠️ Installation
+🛠️ Installation-

 Clone the repository:
 sh
-Copy code
 $ git clone https://github.com/yourusername/barkoni-meme-generator.git
 cd barkoni-meme-generator
 Install dependencies:

 sh
-Copy code
 $ npm install
 Set up environment variables: Create a .env file in the root directory with the following: